Skip to content

 tl;dr

 Gemini CLI runs on Linux or macOS with Node 20+, not on phones directly.
 Three bridges: a cloud Ubuntu container with Gemini pre-installed (Cosyra), Termux on Android with workarounds, or Blink Shell on iOS into a VPS.
-We recommend the cloud container for most people because the Termux path is currently brittle and the free tier's 1000 rpd is plenty for interactive phone use.
+We recommend the cloud container for most people because the Termux path is currently brittle.
+Heads up: Google retired Gemini CLI's free personal tier on 2026-06-18 and moved to Antigravity CLI, so you now run it with a paid AI Studio/Vertex key (cheap on Flash for interactive phone use) or switch to Antigravity CLI.

 Run Gemini CLI from your phone in three minutes.
-Install Cosyra, sign in with a Google account, type gemini.
+Install Cosyra, paste a paid Gemini API key, type gemini.

 See pricing